tsipkens/bidias/README.md

 Of particular note are a subset of the methods that implement evaluation of the Bayes factor for a range of methods, namely the `optimize.bayesf*.m` methods.
 The functions have inputs that mirror the functions in the `invert` package, this means that data uncertainties can be included in the procedure by giving `Lb*A` as an input to the program in the place of `A`.
 The methods general take `lambda` as a separate parameter, to promote the stability of the algorithm.
+More details on this method are found in [Sipkens et al. (2020c)][4].
+Appendix C of that work includes a discussion of the special considerations required to compute the determinants of the large covariance matrices in this problem.

 ### 4.5 +tools